Basic Relations

 Meets / IsMetBy

-a meets b means that b begins at the same point where a ends.
-The converse of relation is b is met by a.
+a meets b means that b begins exactly where a ends.
+The converse relation is b is met by a.

 Condition: a+ = b-